Discontinuous Piecewise Polynomial Neural Networks: Conclusion

 \section{Conclusion}

 A novel approach to artificial neural networks is described where the traditional neuronal non-linearity is eliminated in favor of a discontinuous piecewise polynomial discretization of the weights space of each link.
 The use of discontinuous piecewise polynomial approximations leads to a network, which is the superposition of multiple networks with a set of shared weights as only a subset of the total network is active for each input signal.
 Standard backpropagation is used for error correction with the modification that sub links that do not fire are not included in the backpropagation step.
-The dropout technique \cite{Hinton2012} is used to minimize over fitting.
+The dropout technique \citep{Hinton2012} is used to minimize over fitting.
 It is found that piecewise quadratic polynomials generally produce much better results than piecewise linear for the same number of degrees of freedom and that moving to increasingly higher order polynomials can provide additional improvement.
-We believe the network described is easier to analyze than standard networks using hyperbolic tangent type non linearities and opens up the possibility of using all sorts of complicated discontinuous elements (both links and units).
-We have successfully demonstrated good solutions to the MNIST digit recognition test and expect more complicated problems can be solved as well using this algorithm.
+We have successfully demonstrated good solutions to the MAGIC and MNIST data sets and expect more complicated problems can be solved as well using this algorithm.
+Future work will include the addition of a neuronal non-linearity as well as investigation of non-convex optimization techniques.